 5. Hike at the Discovery Park

 Discovery Park is a 534 acres park and the largest city park in Seattle that you should not miss.
 Set aside a perfect morning and take a hike here for a wonderful view of the sea and the lighthouse.
 Aside from the hiking trails, the park also has other amenities like a basketball court, tennis court, volleyball courts, and play area for kids.
+This is one of the best ways to spend a weekend in Seattle.

 6. Watch a performance from the Ladies Musical Club